Treidexy/italianfighter/README.md

 > <sup>still looking for a name</sup>

-A multiplayer hero fighting game inspired heavily by Brawl Stars (and Italian Brainrot).
+A chaotic multiplayer hero fighting game inspired heavily by Brawl Stars (and Italian Brainrot).

 ## Troops